Are you tired of dealing with steel that is uneven, bent, twisted, or waving? Look no further than the straightening process for sheet metal parts.

 The need for straightening

-Therefore, before marking, numbering, lofting and forming, the raw materials with excessive deformation must be corrected.
+Therefore, before the marking, numbering, lofting, and forming processes, raw materials with excessive deformations must be corrected.

 Reasons for deformation of raw materials

 Deformation caused by residual stress of steel

 During the rolling process of steel, residual stress may be generated, causing the steel to become deformed.
 For instance, if the roll adjustment mechanism is faulty, the gap between the rolls may become inconsistent during the rolling of a steel plate.
 This leads to an inconsistent extension of the steel along the rolling direction.

 The part with a smaller gap experiences a larger extension, while the part with a larger gap experiences a smaller extension, which results in compressive stress in the larger extension part and tensile stress in the smaller extension part.

 When the steel cools quickly or due to other reasons, this stress remains in the steel and forms residual stress.
 When subjected to shearing, thermal cutting, or other factors, residual stress is partially released, causing the steel to become deformed.